d4n3sh/thedaneshproject/content/posts/2012-09-25-where-to-buy-google-nexus-7-in-malaysia.md

   - 889789251

 ---
-Google&#8217;s Nexus 7 was recently [launched in Malaysia][1].
+Google's Nexus 7 was recently [launched in Malaysia][1].
 Priced at RM999 for the 16GB model.

 Want one?
-Here&#8217;s a list of retail outlets where you can pick one up.
+Here's a list of retail outlets where you can pick one up.

 <!--more-->